-Distributions paid by a Corporate Fund may consist of ordinary taxable dividends, capital gains dividends and/or return of capital.
-Distributions paid by a Trust Fund may consist of capital gains, ordinary taxable Canadian dividends, foreign source income, other income and/or return of capital.
+Distributions paid by a Fund may consist of capital gains, ordinary taxable Canadian dividends, foreign source income, other income and/or return of capital.

 Ordinary taxable Canadian dividends are included in your income subject to the gross-up and dividend tax credit rules.
 Capital gains dividends and capital gains distributions will be treated as capital gains realized by you, one-half of which will generally be included in calculating your income as a taxable capital gain.
-A Trust Fund may make designations in respect of its foreign-source income so that you may be able to claim any foreign tax credits allocated to you by that Trust Fund.
+A Fund may make designations in respect of its foreign-source income so that you may be able to claim any foreign tax credits allocated to you by that Fund.